 Regardless of citizenship, applicants are reviewed in the context and country where they attend high school.
 In addition, Stanford is committed to meeting demonstrated financial need for all admitted students (regardless of citizenship) who have requested financial aid during the application process.

-If you are not a U.S. citizen or U.S. legal permanent resident, your request for financial aid will be a factor in our admission evaluation.
-Because of the limited financial aid resources available to international citizens, Stanford can offer admission with financial aid to just a small number of international citizens each year.
+If you are not a U.S. citizen or eligible noncitizen, your request for financial aid will be a factor in our admission evaluation.
+While financial aid resources are limited for international citizens, Stanford does offer admission to a number of these applicants each year.
 International citizens who indicate on their applications that they will not be applying for financial aid and subsequently are admitted are not eligible to apply for financial aid at any time during their four years at Stanford.

-Stanford is need-blind for all U.S. citizens and U.S. legal permanent residents, regardless of where they attend high school.
+Stanford is need-blind for all U.S. citizens and legal noncitizens, regardless of where they attend high school.
 This means a request for financial aid will not be a factor in our admission evaluation.
 Visit our financial aid website for more information and the required application forms.

 Non-U.S. Educational Systems